GoogleCloudPlatform/cloud-foundation-fabric/fast/stages-multitenant/MULTITENANT-TODO.md

 - [ ] multitenant stages READMEs
 - [ ] add test to ensure templates folder is the same in every stage
 - [ ] add test to ensure identity providers code is the same bootstrap and mt bootstrap
-- [ ] make tenant resman SA billing user and allow it to grant billing user at the org level?